CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     jq -s '.' *.json > combined.json
     ```

-    Alternatively, if you want to resort to `bash`:
+    Alternatively, if you want to resort to `Bash`:

     ???
-Example "See `bash` code:"
+Example "See `Bash` code:"

         ```bash
         #!/bin/bash